to Overcome Nausea and Vomiting

 - Avoid greasy, spicy, hot or very sweet food.

 - Slowly sip cold, clear juices, ginger ale or other carbonated beverages.

-- Restrict fluids with meals but be sure to drink plenty of fluids between
+- Limit fluids with meals but be sure to drink plenty of fluids between

 - Try peppermint or ginger tea to reduce nausea.